yul154/Summary-and-Interviews/Core Java.md

 ##  Why use hashmap
 * HashMap are efficient for locating a value based on a key and inserting and deleting values based on a key

-## What is the difference between HashMap and HashSet?

 ## What is the difference between Comparable and Comparator?
 * Comparable provides only one sort of sequence.The Comparator provides multiple sorts of sequences.
 * It provides one method named compareTo().It provides one method named compare().